0-Hecke modules for row-strict dual immaculate functions: A row-strict analogue for extended Schur functions

 The same calculation as in the proof of Theorem~\ref{the:bigone} now gives us: \begin{theorem} $\mathcal{Z_\alpha}$ is an $\hn$-submodule of $\mathcal{V}_\alpha$ with quasisymmetric characteristic

 \end{theorem}

 As mentioned at the start of this section, these results were motivated by the observation that $\SET(\alpha)$ is invariant under the $\hn$-action, and by the paper of \cite{S2020}.
-In that paper, Searles constructs an $\hn$-module whose quasisymmetric characteristic is the extended Schur function $\mathcal{E}_\alpha$ defined by \cite{AS2019}.
+In that paper, Searles constructs an $\hn$-module whose quasisymmetric characteristic is the extended Schur function $\mathcal{E}_\alpha$ defined by Assaf and Searles in \cite{AS2019}.
 We restate Searles' formulation of their theorem as follows:

 \begin{theorem} \cite{AS2019}, \cite[Theorem 2.7]{S2020}.
 Let $\alpha\vDash n.$ Then the extended Schur function $\mathcal{E}_\alpha$ expands positively in the fundamental basis of $\QSym$ as follows: